hygraph/rich-text/packages/react-renderer/README.md

 ## Empty elements

 By default, we remove empty headings from the element list to prevent SEO issues.
 Other elements, such as `thead` are also removed.
-You can find the complete list [here](https://github.com/GraphCMS/rich-text/blob/main/packages/react-renderer/src/defaultElements.tsx).
+You can find the complete list [here](https://github.com/GraphCMS/rich-text/blob/main/packages/types/src/index.ts#L168).

 ## TypeScript

-If you are using TypeScript in your project, we highly recommend you install the `@graphcms/rich-text-types` package.
-It contains types for the elements, alongside the props accepted by each of them.
+If you are using TypeScript in your project, we recommend installing the `@graphcms/rich-text-types` package.
+It contains types for the elements, alongside the props accepted by them.
 You can use them in your application to create custom components.

 ### Children Type